-Summary Requirements for Bachelor's Degree Summary of University Requirements for Bachelor's Degree.
+Summary of University Requirements for Bachelor's Degree.
 To meet the requirements for graduation, the student must:

 - 1. Complete the total number of semester credit hours established for the chosen degree program.
 The minimum number is 120 semester credits with 54 at the upper level (57 in some programs). - 2.
-Have earned all transfer credits at a regionally accredited college or - university. - 3.
-Complete six credits in American government (including Texas constitution) and six credits in American history. - 4.
-Demonstrate proficiency in writing the English language in their coursework.
+Have earned all transfer credits at a regionally accredited college or university. - 3.
+Complete six credits in American government (including Texas constitution) and six credits in American history.